-Usage of the Boundary
+Usage of the The Boundary element is particularly

-The Boundary element is particularly useful for defining what is inside a system (or part of a system) and what is outside.
-It can be used to show the Use Cases of a system or subsystem, the in-scope Features or Requirements.
-Diagrams created for management and non-technical audiences will benefit from the use of Boundaries which can be colored and nested to have visual appeal and business meaning.
-It is essentially a diagrammatic device and does not appear in the Project Browser.
-If a formal and structural grouping of elements is needed the modeler could consider the use of a Package.

-Options for the Boundary The Boundary can be configured to have a number of vertical and horizontal swimlanes, which are useful for grouping elements into different sections of the boundary, creating a matrix effect.
-The Border Style can also be configured to allow different line styles which can then be colored using the standard element appearance settings.
-Also choosing the 'Solid' options allows the Boundary's fill color to be set.
+Boundary useful for defining what is inside a

+system (or part of a system) and what is

+outside.
+It can be used to show the Use

+Cases of a system or subsystem, the

+in-scope Features or Requirements.

+Diagrams created for management and

+non-technical audiences will benefit

+from the use of Boundaries, which can

+be colored and nested to have visual

+appeal and business meaning.
+It is

+essentially a diagrammatic device and

+does not appear in the Browser window.

+If a formal and structural grouping of

+elements is needed, the modeler could

+consider the use of a Package.

+Č

+Options for

+theThe Boundary can be configured to have

+a number of vertical and horizontal

+swimlanes, which are useful for grouping

+elements into different sections of the

+boundary, creating a matrix effect.
+The

+Border Style can also be configured to

+allow different line styles that can then

+be colored using the standard element

+appearance settings.
+Also, choosing the

+'Solid' options allows the Boundary's fill

+color to be set.